TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## Buy digital assets with credit or debit cards

 This service is limited to users over 18 years old.
-If he uses Altme Wallet to purchase digital assets with user's credit or debit card, a third party will convert user's chosen amount into the applicable Digital Asset and credit it to user's wallet. he acknowledges and agrees that :
+If he uses Talao Wallet to purchase digital assets with user's credit or debit card, a third party will convert user's chosen amount into the applicable Digital Asset and credit it to user's wallet. he acknowledges and agrees that :

 * Web3 Digital Wallet is not responsible for user's use of such third party service and shall have no liability whatsoever in connection with user's uses of such service;
 * user will be subject to any terms and conditions imposed by the relevant third party service provider;